 Mayor launches programme to give London’s under-fives best possible start in life

-Healthy Early Years London helps children and families learn about healthy eating, exercise and social and emotional development
+Healthy Early Years London helps children and families learn about healthy eating, exercise and social and emotional development.

-Programme forms a key part of the Mayor’s new Health Inequalities Strategy.
+The programme forms a key part of the Mayor’s new Health Inequalities Strategy.

 The Mayor of London, Sadiq Khan, has launched an innovative new scheme to support London’s youngest children and tackle health inequalities across the capital.

 Sadiq today (Wednesday 17 October) unveiled his Healthy Early Years London programme, as he met staff, young children and their parents at the Acacia Pre-School Children’s Centre, in Mitcham.